 Leaf sheaths of the basal leaves are tinged with reddish-purple, others yellow-green to medium green.
 Ligules of all leaves are longer than wide and somewhat V-shaped.

 The inflorescence is from 2.5 to 12 cm long, and consists of (1) 2 to 3 (occasionally 4) pistillate (female) spikes, either erect or the lower ones usually pendant on a stalk, with one terminal staminate (male) spike above the pistillate ones.
 The inflorescence is subtended by a long green bract, 4 to 30 cm, that is longer than the inflorescence itself; this usually lacks a sheath, or if so, less than 4 mm long.
 Each of the other spikes may have its own shorter bract.
 The staminate spike is 18 to 35 mm long, narrow and brown at maturity.
 It can occasionally have pistillate florets.
 The pistillate spikes are cylindrical, up to 35 mm long and 12 mm thick (1/2 inch) and rounded on both ends.
-They appear sharply pointed (and hence the common name) from the two long teeth on the tip of the perigynia that point straight out.
+They appear sharply pointed (and hence the common name of Porcupine Sedge) from the two long teeth on the tip of the perigynia that point straight out.
 (The bladder-like sacs that enclose the female flower and later the fruit are called perigynia, singular - perigynium).